canaery/xdflow/docs/tutorials/reusable-ml-patterns.md

 # Reusable ML Patterns

-This page shows public, reusable patterns for common scientific ML workflows: multilabel prediction, sample weighting, and few-shot domain transfer.
+This page covers reusable patterns for keeping labels, weights, and domain information in the data.
+Predictors and validators read those coordinates directly, so multilabel prediction, sample weighting, and few-shot domain transfer use the same pipeline machinery as simpler workflows.

 ## Multilabel Classification

 Use `SKLearnPredictor` with `is_multilabel=True` when each target is a binary coordinate.
+The targets remain named coordinates instead of a separate `y` matrix.

 ```python
 from sklearn.linear_model import LogisticRegression